1. What is a Compound Sentence?

 4. Types of Compound Sentences

-- one subject (like when you discuss two different things you did)
+- one subject performing two different actions

 a.
 When one subject does more than one thing: